petidesoftwares/external-api-consumption/README.md

 #   External-api-consumption
-An API to consume an external api.
+An API to consume the resources of an external api.